 Why Should Consider WordPress Theme Translation

 All over the globe, you will find WordPress users.
-So that localization and internationalization are essential for the WordPress theme.
+So localization and internationalization are essential for WordPress themes.

 If you have a theme that is only available in a single language, it can make the situation difficult where you need to build a multilingual WordPress site.

 Moreover, you should remember that all themes are not ready for translation.
 Suppose you have a theme that is ready for translation.
 In this situation, you may face some quirks that will make it difficult to build a fully multi-language theme.